 Inside this article

-Free shipping is undoubtedly an effective strategy for eCommerce.
-A free shipping option instills in the customer a powerful feeling that they’re saving money and diminishes possible doubts about purchasing a product.
+Discovering how to offer free shipping without losing money is one of the greatest challenges in the eCommerce industry.
+Free shipping instills in the customer a powerful feeling that they’re saving money and diminishes possible doubts about purchasing a product.

 Why offering free shipping is a bold but correct move for eCommerce